-Translators and reviewers need context to do their work in an efficient manner.
+Translators and reviewers need context to do their tasks efficiently.
 Rigi provides technology to create HTML Previews of dynamic applications.
 The texts on those previews are indexed and can be identified by their string-identifiers.

 Rigi provides smart and elegant ways to capture HTML Previews of applications: